compsecio/ctfbook/src/tools/tools.md

 # CTF Tools

-Here's a list of tools that we will use in this course.
+Over the next few pages we will take a look at the tools we will use in this course.